mikeAdamss/V4andRecipes/SDMX to V4/README.md

 # Obs, Time and Geography

-The aim is for these to be automatially detected by the tool (you can check by using the -list swtich).
+The aim is for these to be automatially detected by the tool (you can check by using the -list switch).

 If for any reason they arent you can pass this information in the the options string (the bit that contains "dimensions=X,Y").